mjorrico/spatial-data-visualizer/data/README.md

 # Dataset Directory

-All datasets are to be places here.
+All datasets are to be placed here.
 Gowalla datasets can be obtained here [[E. Cho, 2011]](https://snap.stanford.edu/data/loc-gowalla.html).
 Both checkins and friends network dataset must be renamed to `checkins.txt` and `friends.txt` respectively.